jlk/docker-openldap/README.md

 docker-openldap
 ===============

+This is intended to be a *stable* Docker OpenLDAP image.
+Most importantly, functionality will only change with a change of the image tag.

+This is a fork of [dinkel/openldap](https://hub.docker.com/r/dinkel/openldap/), which unfotunately has not gotten a new tag for 2 years, yet has had several updates which broke functionality for people.

+My intention is to do my best to keep this image in feature-sync with dinkel/openldap, yet new features will be released in images with separate tags.

-The image is based on Debian stable ("stretch" at the moment).
+That image was based on Debian stable ("stretch" at the moment).
 The Dockerfile is inspired by [cnry/openldap](https://registry.hub.docker.com/u/cnry/openldap/), but as said before, running a stable Debian and be a little less verbose, but more complete in the configuration.